swiftlang/swift-package-manager/Documentation/Contributing.md

 ```

-To run the swift toolchain test suite including swift-pm use:
+To run the swift toolchain test suite including SwiftPM use:

 ```
 @swift-ci please test